nualagr/dargan-health-foods/README.md

 - The **Edit BlogPost Form** is prefilled with the information currently in the database.

-- **Checkboxes** next to the 'Current Image' thumbnail and each beneath each product 'Tag' allow the Superuser to select these items for deletion upon submission of the form.
+- **Checkboxes**, next to the 'Current Image' thumbnail and beneath each product 'Tag', allow the Superuser to select these items for deletion upon submission of the form.

 - Clicking the **'Update BlogPost' button** submits the